Archive for Month: January 2011

 With the AFC Divisional game – a.k.a.
 Armageddon – set to kickoff at 3:30 CST on Saturday, I have altered my daily routine a bit.
 Normally, I listen to 105.7 The Fan in Baltimore over the internet.
 This week, however, I’ve taken great interest in what Pittsburgh is saying about the Ravens-Steelers matchup.
 For this, I’ve been also listening in on Pittsburgh’s 93.7 The Fan.

 For as long as the iPhone has been out, I have been opposed to it.
 Not because of the iPhone per se.
 In fact, it’s a great looking device with intuitive design.
 But over the years there have been fundamental flaws that have prevented me from buying it.
-These flaws, in my mind, have been: […]
+These flaws, […]